Following Promoted Child Care Practices

-This is a composite indicator summarising how many essential child care (including child feeding) practices caretakers follow.
+This is a composite indicator summarising how many essential child care (including child feeding) practices caregivers follow.
 See examples below.

 How to Collect and Analyse the Required Data

-Calculate the indicator's value by dividing the number of caretakers following the minimum number of promoted practices (e.g. at least 3 out of 5 practices) by the total number of interviewed caretakers and multiplying the result by 100.
+To calculate the indicator's value, divide the number of caregivers following the minimum number of promoted practices (e.g. at least 3 out of 5 practices) by the total number of interviewed caregivers.
+Multiply the result by 100 to convert it to a percentage.
 Unless the practices are very easy to follow (or already very widespread), your indicator should expect people to follow approx. 60% of promoted practices.
-An example of such indicator can be: "75% of caretakers follow at least 3 out of 5 promoted child care practices".
+An example of such indicator can be: "75% of caregivers follow at least 3 out of 5 promoted child care practices".
 However, always set the target depending on the local context and your intervention's design.

-1) As “caretaker” is understood the child’s mother (unless her role was replaced by someone else).
-Only in specific cases we first identify who the most influential caretaker in a household is and then we interview the person.
+1) As “caregiver” is understood the child’s mother (unless her role was replaced by someone else).
+Only in specific cases we first identify who the most influential caregivers in a household is and then we interview the person.